workbenchapp/solana-workbench-releases/README.md

 ## Dependencies

-Currently, [Docker for Mac/Windows](https://docker.com) is required for the Workbench's local validator functionality to function.
+Currently, [Docker for Mac/Windows](https://docker.com) is required for the Workbench's local validator functionality to work.

 Having the [Anchor](https://github.com/project-serum/anchor) binary available in your `PATH` is also required for the Anchor functionality to work.